TjeerdA/core-cognition/content/English/analyses/mass-formation.md

 The first option is that the target **recants** and passes through a **humiliating procedure** in which it has to **denounce its diversity, its individuality, and proof its in-group worthiness[^canoe].** This option purges the diversity and restores oneness.

 [^canoe]: A fascinating example of such a humiliating procedure (ceremony almost) was recorded in during the Evergreen events in 2018 that led to the purging of Brett and Heather Weinstein.
 Embarking on *the canoe towards equity* stands for the reduction of diversity.
-Some individuals had to ask for permission for boarding the canoe by pledging their loyalty to the equity goals and denouncing their identity. https://youtu.be/FH2WeWgcSMk?t=858
+Some individuals had to ask for permission for boarding the canoe by pledging their loyalty to the equity goals and denouncing their uniqueness. https://youtu.be/FH2WeWgcSMk?t=858

 When the target is sufficiently self-directed and refuses to be brought down to the demanded sameness, restoration of oneness is impossible.
-The focus then moves to the expulsion of the
+The focus then moves to **purging the target**.

+The way the target understands the habitat and and can engage in skilled behavior represents toxicity.
+Contact with the **target's point of view must be minimized** at all costs.
+As a toxic influence, **the target is valueless, hence no harm is done** even if the target is **hurt or killed**.
+This restores in-groups sameness.